drb3hn4m/HSPC/README.md

 You can choose to present your work as standalone scripts or as a jupyter notebook or any other pertinent technology.

-#### Scenario 2
-Imagine you are presenting the findings from above scenario to your colleagues with limited understanding of statistics or data science.
-It falls on you to present them in a way laymen can understand.

-Create a simple python based application that can take in a dataset and produce visualizations from each step you perform in the above scenario to show how each decision you made influenced the preprocessing and how outlier detection algorithms removed outliers along with ability to make a prediction on any trained model (remember, the exact same preprocessing needs to be performed on any prediction target).

-There is no restriction on the type of application you choose to create.
-A few useful links are attached in the [appendix](#appendix) section.

 ### Appendix
 #### Stat